Best living room paint colors to transform your space in 2022

 "Neutral shades have recently been through a moment of reappreciation, with their trusty, versatile, calming, and Scandinavian nature.
 Shades such as Valspar’s Biscuit Crumbs and Tidy White are perfect for a neutral living room theme, for both layering with hessian and earthy textiles and contrasting with other non-neutral tones.

-"If you want to add a hint of color but keep the understated nature of a neutral theme in your living room, soft green tones such as Cool Mint, are great for incorporating a sense of freshness to more organic palettes.
+"If you want to add a hint of color but keep the understated nature of a neutral theme in your living room, soft green tones are great for incorporating a sense of freshness into more organic palettes.

 "If you want to explore more colorful themes in your living room, retro and 70s-inspired shades such as mustard yellows, peaches, and deep purples are a great place to start.
 Valspar’s Ochre Mountain, Moroccan Resort, Virtuoso, and Speckled Eggs are examples of colors that work amazingly together for a more adventurous, fun palette that celebrates the social nature of living rooms, whilst adding a sense of luxury for those more quiet moments.”